Poset topology, moves, and Bruhat interval polytope lattices: Introduction

 Our approach to \Cref{thm:intro-topology} extends the techniques developed by the second named author in \cite{He}, but requires new arguments.
 It was proven there that a \emph{simple} polytope whose 1-skeleton poset is the Hasse diagram of a lattice satisfies the conclusions of \Cref{thm:intro-topology}.
 The first named author proved in \cite{Ga} that the posets $P_w$ are indeed lattices.
 The polytopes $Q_w$ are not in general simple, but they do have the weaker property of being \emph{directionally simple} \cite{Ga}.
 We give a new argument to show in \Cref{thm:join-equals-pseudo} that these conditions suffice to imply that the lattice-theoretic join agrees with a convex-geometric \emph{pseudojoin} operation.
 We use this together with a face non-revisiting property of $Q_w$ to prove \Cref{thm:intro-topology}.

+\begin{remark} Our proof of \Cref{thm:intro-topology} could be adapted without significant changes to apply to any directionally simple polytope $Q$ with facial orientation $\mathcal{O}$ such that $\mathcal{O}$ is the Hasse diagram of a lattice and such that $Q$ satisfies the face non-revisiting property (see \Cref{prop:nonrevisit-property} for this notion of face non-revisiting and see Section ~\ref{sec:prelim} for the notions of directional simplicity and of facial orientation).
+It would be interesting to find other examples of such polytopes. \end{remark}

 Our second main result concerns maximal chains in $[u,v]_w$ (that is, facets of $\Delta((u,v)_w)$) or more generally in any lattice which is the 1-skeleton poset of a directionally simple polytope.
-If a maximal chain $\gamma_1$ enters some 2-dimensional face $F$ at its unique source (with respect to our fixed 1-skeleton orientation), continues along part of $\partial F$, and then exists at the unique sink, we can perform a \emph{move} to produce a new maximal chain $\gamma_2$ which goes the other way around $\partial F$.
-Two maximal chains are \emph{move-equivalent} if they can be connected by a sequence of such moves.
-We study the graph $\mathcal{M}(u,v)$ whose vertices are these maximal chains and whose edges correspond to such moves.
+If a maximal chain $\gamma_1$ enters some 2-dimensional face $F$ at its unique source (with respect to our fixed 1-skeleton orientation), continues along part of $\partial F$, and then exits at the unique sink of $F$, we can perform a \emph{flip} to produce a new maximal chain $\gamma_2$ which goes the other way around $\partial F$.
+Two maximal chains are \emph{flip-equivalent} if they can be connected by a sequence of such flips.
+We study the graph $\mathcal{M}(u,v)$ whose vertices are these maximal chains and whose edges correspond to such flips.

 \begin{thm} Let $\mathcal{O}$ be a facial orientation (see \Cref{def:facial-orientation}) and suppose that a polytope $Q$ is $\mathcal{O}$-directionally simple such that $\mathcal{O}$ is the Hasse diagram of a lattice $L$.
 Suppose that $[u,v]_L$ has $a$ atoms.
 Then $\mathcal{M}(u,v)$ is connected, and if $a \geq 2$ is moreover $(a-1)$-connected. \end{thm}